CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 summarize /* comment in the middle of a command! */ price
 <</dd_do>>
 ~~~~

+Note that when a command wraps to more than one line in the Results window (either due to a manual line break like this or a command thats too wide
+for the Results window), the prefix changes from `.` to `>` to indicate that its all one command.

 Finally, there's the special comment, `///`.
 Stata commands must be on a single line.
 However, complicated commands may get very long, such that its
 hard to read them on a single line.
 Using `///` instead of `//` allows wrapping onto the next line.